-Mother-writer hybrid living on the UK South East coast.
+Mother-writer mixture living on the UK South East coast.
 I use words and sea shells as currency.

 I’ve been writing for as long as I can remember.
 From the age we’re taught to read and write, to use letters and punctuation and eventually grammar to communicate, we want to tell our story.
 Some of us end up using more visual means to share who we are and what we have to say.
 Some of us use sounds and rhythm to convey our truths.
 I have explored a little of all of it, but I always come back to words.

 Poetry.
 Fiction.
 Essays.
 Memoirs.
 Journalism.
 Children’s stories.
 Give me all of it.
 Let me write it all.

 When I was 24, after having studied Writing and Journalism at university and still working in the library’s archive at that same university, I emailed Lois Lowry, author of the beloved young adult novel, The Giver, for advice.
 She kindly wrote back to me: “I think young people like you who love to write are probably doing all the right things that will help you become a professional writer.
 The hardest thing is waiting…because writers need to experience a lot, to live life, before they are able to write with maturity and experience.
 So write, read, study, probably major in literature in college.
 Travel, observe, learn about all sorts of people, and experience life.”